2017 was the best year of my life.

 We were in town to explore the Great Barrier Reef before it’s gone for good, so made our first port of call the skies.
 We splurged on an hour-long scenic flight over the reef and Port Douglas, which was breathtakingly beautiful, then set out on the water for a two-day liveaboard that brought the best snorkelling of my life.
 I couldn’t believe how much there was to see.
 And on the outer reef, at least, the damage to the reef was invisible to my inexperienced eyes.

 I rounded off 2017 with a bang in Melbourne, my favourite Australian city.
 I’m spending the first half of my month in town hanging with Dave’s family, so it’s been a delightfully lowkey experience, filled with gorgeous meals, Christmas cheer, lots of cats and children, and a surprising lack of sunshine.

 2018: Here I Come!

 After such an incredible year, I’m itching to discover what 2018 has in store for me!
-At the moment, I’ve only planned the first four months of the year, which I’ll be spending in Oceania and Asia, and then I have no idea what the rest of the year will hold.
+At the moment, I’ve only planned out the first four months of the year, which I’ll be spending in Oceania and Asia, and then I have no idea what the rest of the year will hold.

 Will I finally make it to South America?
 Will I check out India after cancelling multiple trips there?
 Will I manage to visit my remaining countries in Europe?
 Will West Africa be on my agenda?
 It’s incredibly exciting to have very little idea which countries I’ll be fortunate to explore over the next 12 months, and I can’t wait to start booking flights.